Mohammed Fahad Al-Harthi

-Al-Harthi holds a master's degree in international journalism from City, University of London and a bachelor's degree in architecture.
+Al-Harthi has a postgraduate degree in international journalism from the City, University of London and a bachelor's degree in architecture.

 Work experience

 Al-Harthi began his career with the London-based Asharq al-Awsat newspaper before joining the English-language newspaper Arab News as a reporter, in addition to being a visiting journalist for the London-based Financial Times.
 He was then transferred to the Saudi-published newspaper Al Eqtisadiah, where he went from being a journalist to becoming a front-page official, climbing up the ranks until he became editor-in-chief of the publication.

-In 1997, Al-Harthi has been the editor-in-chief of Arrajol magazine, a London-based publication by the Saudi Research and Marketing Group.
+Since 1997, Al-Harthi has been the editor-in-chief of Arrajol magazine, a London-based publication by the Saudi Research and Marketing Group.
 In 2002, Al-Harthi was presented with the Gulf Excellence Award in recognition of the magazine's success and wide circulation.

 In 2004, Al-Harthi was appointed as editor-in-chief of the London-based Sayidaty and Al-Jamila magazines, both publications for the same Group.
 A year following his appointment as editor-in-chief, he relocated the headquarters of both magazines to Dubai, in Dubai Media City.

 Al-Harthi played a major role in transforming Sayidaty into a leading model in the world of Arab journalism and digital media, as the publication’s name today represents a wide range of specialized magazines, websites, and platforms in various fields such as: Sayidaty Décor; Sayidaty Mother & Child; Sayidaty Fashion; Sayidaty Magazine in English; Sayidaty.net; Al-Jamila.com; Arrajol’s website; Sayidy.net, Sayidaty Kitchen; Sayidaty TV; Sayidaty Award for Excellence; ALMALL, which is the first digital shopping platform launched by an Arab publication; and AboutHer.com, an English-language site dedicated to highlighting the achievements of Saudi Arabian and Arab women.

 From 2013 to 2016, Al-Harthi was also the editor-in-chief of Arab NewsAl-Harthi: Arab News to take voice of Arabs to the world, which is printed in Saudi Arabia in English for the Saudi Research and Marketing Group.
 Through the newspaper, he launched the Arab News Dialogue Forum project, which hosts seminars designed to facilitate the discussion of current issues by officials and diplomats.

+In September 2020, Al-Harthi became the chief executive officer of the Saudi Broadcasting Authority.

+In December 2021, he was appointed as the president of the Arab States Broadcasting Union.